 Perhaps you have ever heard about the famous Murano glass.
 It is here, on this small island, where hundreds of these famous pieces of art design are handcrafted.

 The place is full of small boutique shops, each with their style despite all working with the same material.
 If you want to take home a work of these, come prepared to buy pieces that correspond to the luxury market.
 They will gladly ship to your house on the other side of the globe!

 But worry not!
 There are also souvenir-sized glass beauties.

 This other island, which name did not achieve such international fame, found its way to differentiate itself in a very peculiar way.
 Color!

 Each house on the island is painted differently from its neighbors' next door, thus composing a colorful city (some say the most colorful in the world), which transforms the visual into a postcard and canals and little bridges.

 Lido Island and its Beaches

 If you are in the mood for a beach holiday, you can also cross over to Lido Island, where you will find the famous Blue Flag beaches (the world's most recognized voluntary awards for beaches, marinas, and sustainable boating tourism operators), just like the ones in Gaeta, close to Rome and Ostuni's surroundings in Southern Italy.

-Lido is mostly known because it houses the Venice International Film Festival.
+Lido is mostly known because it houses the Venice Film Festival.

 If you plan to go to Venice during summertime, I recommend you to stay in Lido, as it takes minutes to cross to the city and you will probably have a better time, during the hot days, while still able to choose to have a stroll in the city.
 Renting a bike is the best way to stroll Lido.